EnronChain/Enron/docs/governance/best_practices.md

 ### The Deposit Period

 The deposit period currently lasts 14 days.
-If you submitted your transaction with the minimum deposit (512 ENRON), your proposal will immediately enter the voting period.
-If you didn't submit the minimum deposit amount (currently 512 ENRON), then this may be an opportunity for others to show their support by contributing (and risking) their ENRON as a bond for your proposal.
+If you submitted your transaction with the minimum deposit (512 ECHELON), your proposal will immediately enter the voting period.
+If you didn't submit the minimum deposit amount (currently 512 ECHELON), then this may be an opportunity for others to show their support by contributing (and risking) their ECHELON as a bond for your proposal.
 You can request contributions openly and also contact stakeholders directly (particularly stakeholders who are enthusiastic about your proposal).
 Remember that each contributor is risking their funds, and you can [read more about the conditions for burning deposits here](./process.md#burned-deposits).

 This is a stage where proposals may begin to get broader attention.
 Most popular explorers currently display proposals that are in the deposit period, but due to proposal spamming, this may change.

 A large cross-section of the blockchain/cryptocurrency community exists on Twitter.
-Having your proposal in the deposit period is a good time to engage the Enron community to prepare validators to vote and ENRON-holders that are staking.
+Having your proposal in the deposit period is a good time to engage the Echelon community to prepare validators to vote and ECHELON-holders that are staking.

 ### The Voting Period